-The Motorola DP1400 is a analogue or analogue/digital hybrid business radio for multi-use.
+The Motorola DP1400 is an analogue or analogue/digital hybrid business radio for multi-use.
 This radio comes in two versions.
 Digital Only and Digital/Analogue Hybrid.
-When placing an order, please be sure to select the correct model.
+When placing an order, please be sure to select the correct model when ordering.

 * Features available when upgraded to digital through purchased licence.